richiecc/html-terminal-src/README.md

 https://htmlterminal.com

 ## ABOUT
-HTML-Terminal is front-end component written in React TypeScript.
-It is designed to mimic a linux terminal / powershell & command prompt.
+HTML-Terminal is a front-end component written in React TypeScript.
+It is designed to mimic a Linux terminal / Powershell & Command prompt.
 <br/>
-Currently this terminal handles commands through an API request which will then display the desired result from a back-end source.
+Currently, this terminal handles commands through an API request which will then display the desired result from a back-end source.

 ## TODO
 Add socket.io